sindresorhus/electron-context-menu/readme.md

 Should return an array of [MenuItem](https://electronjs.org/docs/api/menu-item/)'s to be prepended to the context menu.

 The first argument is an array of default actions that can be used.
-The second argument is [this `params` object](https://electronjs.org/docs/api/web-contents/#event-context-menu).
+The second argument is [this `parameters` object](https://electronjs.org/docs/api/web-contents/#event-context-menu).
 The third argument is the [BrowserWindow](https://electronjs.org/docs/api/browser-window/) the context menu was requested for.
+The fourth argument is the context menu event.

-`MenuItem` labels may contain the the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).
+`MenuItem` labels may contain the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).

 #### append